 Draw round these scraps precisely.
 Using strong double sided sticky tape, stick them into place.

-Take a print of your main linocut.
+Take a print of your main linocut, making sure you place the right angle of the mountcard into the corner of your registration board.
 As this is just a rough, I do this in water based inks which are easy to clean off, and in a colour which will show up well on the lino.
 Here you can see how I stick my paper onto the rulers.

-Take the second piece of mountcard and slot it into place on the press.
-Place the wet linocut print you've just taken over the mountcard.
+Carefully lift the paper off the linocut but LEAVE IT TAPED IN PLACE ON THE REGISTRATION BOARD!
+Take the second piece of mountcard and slot it into place on the press, again putting the right angle into the corner of the registration board.
+Carefully lay back down the wet linocut print you've just taken over this second piece of mountcard.
 The print will transfer to these pieces of lino.
 Outline them in a sharpie marker.
 Cut them out.

 Here you can see the two different mount card plates for the navy and red colours of ink, and a print of the little red pieces.
 I always print my lighter colours first,as any mistakes will not be so obvious.